 21 Jan Winter Orientation 2019

-Las Vegas, Nevada — Lambda Phi Epsilon Chapter Presidents and New Member Educators convened over Martin Luther King weekend to enjoy fellowship and learn the skills necessary to lead their undergraduate chapters.
+Las Vegas, Nevada — Lambda Phi Epsilon Chapter Presidents and New Member Educators convened over Martin Luther King weekend to enjoy fellowship and learn the skills necessary to lead their undergraduate chapters at Orientation 2019.

 International President William Tan kicked off the two-day training with a State of the Fraternity address, sharing highlights from the past year and setting goals for the next decade.
 The hiring of the Fraternity’s second paid staff member, one of the major accomplishments of 2018, has resulted in an increased capacity for membership reporting, dues collection, and expansion to new campuses.

 “It was an amazing experience to be able to see all of the brothers from each chapter come together in one place,” said Assistant Executive Director Zac Antonius.
 “I loved being able to put faces to the names that I have been working with since I started.”

 Throughout the weekend, the Chapter Presidents and New Member Educators split up into different breakout sessions to facilitate critical discussion on the future of the Fraternity and build the foundational knowledge to be effective leaders in their respective roles.